 This is the most drastic change you can make without rooting your phone.
 If the icons or the high-contrast background of Touchwiz aren't to your liking, you can always modify the look to make your Android experience a bit more bearable.

 With a customized launcher, you can change the appearance of the desktop and icons.
 It simply requires you going to the Google Play Store and downloading one of the many available launchers.
-The most popular ones are Nova, Apex, and Google Now.
+The most popular ones are Nova, Apex, and Microsoft Launcher.
 You can find a selection of the best launchers here.

 If you want to completely remove Samsung's UI from your device, your only option is to flash your device with a new ROM that doesn’t have a shred of TouchWiz in it.
 This will void your warranty though as the Knox counter will be set to zero.
 To flash your Samsung, the first thing you’ll need is Odin.